ZarinaLaalo/ZarinaLaalo.github.io/portfolio/readme.txt

 I suspect my desktop side nav became a major culprit to much of my challenges.
 Who knew z-indexes and margins would be so difficult to keep track of!?

-Also, I realized later that my navigation is not accessible by keyboard.
-I am still working this out...
+Also, I realized MUCH later that my navigation is not accessible by keyboard, I suspect because the hamburger button I found is nested within an input/button.
+I am still working out how to fix this, but suspect I may need to redo the menus.

 ----